-- 28. No development shall take place until an assessment of the nature and extent of contamination on site has been submitted to and approved in writing by the Local Planning Authority.
+- 29. No building or engineering operations (other than the demolition of the existing buildings) shall take place on any phase of the development until an assessment of the nature and extent of contamination on site has been submitted to and approved in writing by the Local Planning Authority for the that phase.
 This assessment must be undertaken by a competent person, and shall assess any contamination on the site, whether or not it originates on the site.
-Moreover, it must include: - (i) a survey of the extent, scale and nature of contamination; - (ii) an assessment of the potential risks to: - human health, - property (existing or proposed) including buildings, crops, livestock, pets, woodland and service lines and pipes, - adjoining land - groundwaters and surface waters, - ecological systems, - archaeological sites and ancient monuments. - (iii) an appraisal of remedial options, and proposal of the preferred option(s).
+Moreover, it must include: - (i) a survey of the extent, scale and nature of contamination; - (ii) an assessment of the potential risks to: - human health, - property (existing or proposed) including buildings, crops, livestock, pets, woodland and service lines and pipes, - adjoining land - groundwaters and surface waters, - ecological systems,

+• archaeological sites and ancient monuments.

+(iii) an appraisal of remedial options, and proposal of the preferred option(s).